 The New York Wine & Grape Foundation accomplishes our mission by providing a wide range of services to support the wine and grape industries including marketing programs, informational webinars, cost-saving subsidies, and much more.

-Membership in the New York Wine & Grape Foundation is available to wineries and grape growers based in New York State, as well as wine enthusiasts and businesses that support our industry.
+Membership in the New York Wine & Grape Foundation is available to wineries and grape growers based in New York State.
+Partnership opportunities are also available to businesses that support our industry.